pingcap/tidb-tools/sync_diff_inspector/README.md

 # sync-diff-inspector

-sync-diff-inspector is a tool for diff two database's data.
+sync-diff-inspector is a tool for compare two database's data.

 ## How to use